AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Best After a DUI

-If you have a DUI on your record, you can find the best average rates with State Farm.
+If you have a DUI on your record, you can find the best average rates with Progressive.

 DUI arrests have dropped to 1 arrest for every 100 drunk drivers in D.C.
 However, alcohol-related fatalities have risen by 33 percent in recent years, leading to a greater demand for DUI enforcement from the Insurance Institute for Highway Safety and other traffic safety organizations in D.C.7

-With over 6,000 injuries and dozens of fatalities, 2023 saw the highest rate of traffic-related deaths in 16 years in Washington, D.C.8 Because of how costly car accidents can be — both to property and bodily well-being — you can expect your insurance rates to increase after an accident.
+With over 6,000 injuries and dozens of fatalities, 2023 saw the highest rate of traffic-related deaths in 16 years in Washington, D.C.8 While that number decreased in 2024, the district still saw similar rates of major injuries on the most dangerous roads.9 Because of how costly car accidents can be — both to property and bodily well-being — you can expect your insurance rates to increase after an accident.

-At just over $1,900 per year for car insurance, State Farm is your best bet for affordable car insurance after an accident.
+At $2,909 per year for car insurance, Progressive has one of the most affordable car insurance rates after an accident.

 What We Like Most: